List of fictional felines: In television

-Puss in Boots is the DreamWorks character from Shrek 2 and Puss in Boots of 2011 who appears in the streaming television series, The Adventures of Puss in Boots (2015-2018).
-Voiced by Eric Bauza, this is a six season series that streamed on Netflix.
-It is a spin-off of the 2011 movie and movies of the Shrek franchise.
+Puss in Boots is the orange, domestic shorthair tabby cat who is a DreamWorks character from Shrek 2, and Puss in Boots of 2011 who appears in the streaming television series, The Adventures of Puss in Boots (2015-2018).
+Puss was voiced by Eric Bauza in this six-season series that streamed on Netflix as a spin-off of the 2011 movie, and the Shrek franchise.
+The series was also cablecast on a kids network.
+The DreamWorks' Puss in Boots speaks English with an endearing Spanish accent.

 On television, the movie, Puss in Boots (2011) was streamed on both Amazon and Netflix.
 The DreamWorks version of Puss in Boots is a cat from the Shrek franchise, who is also the protagonist of Puss in Boots (2011).
-Puss in Boots was voiced by Antonio Banderas in English, Italian & Spanish in the following films: Shrek 2 & Far Far Away Idol in 2004, Shrek the Third (2007), Shrek Forever After (2010), Puss in Boots (2011), Puss in Boots: The Three Diablos (2012), & Puss in Boots: The Last Wish (which will be in theaters in December 2022).
+Puss in Boots was voiced by Antonio Banderas in English, Italian, and Spanish in the following films: Shrek 2, and Far Far Away Idol in 2004, Shrek the Third (2007), Shrek Forever After (2010), Puss in Boots (2011), Puss in Boots: The Three Diablos (2012), and Puss in Boots: The Last Wish (2022).

-Puss was voiced by Eric Bauza in the six-season series, The Adventures of Puss in Boots, and by Andé Sogliuzzo & Christian Lanz in the video games.
-Sogliuzzo also voiced Puss in the series of one-minute web-videos by DreamWorks wherein Puss gives advice to viewers.
+Puss was voiced by Eric Bauza in the six-season series that appeared on Netflix, and cable tv, The Adventures of Puss in Boots.
+Puss was voiced by Andé Sogliuzzo, and Christian Lanz in the video games, and in the series of one-minute web-videos by DreamWorkstv wherein Puss gives advice to his fans, called NEW Puss in Boots! by Peacock Kids on YouTube.